Some people start working with SEO thinking it’s a “set it and forget it” deal.

 - Apple mobile

 You generate this report in the same way:

 - Select the URL to track across multiple devices.

-- Choose the URL to generate a report for.
+- Choose the URL for which you want to generate a report.

 The report will stack your keywords’ performance for different devices on the same graph.

 People often underestimate the importance of local searches and understanding how your terms rank on mobile vs. desktop.

 Translation — you CAN’T ignore these two important reports!